adam-p/yesterday-i-learned/random.md

 1. Kombucha is fermented tea.
 Although kombucha is claimed to have several beneficial effects on health, the claims are not supported by scientific evidence.
 1. [Underdrive pulleys][wikipedia 87] turn at a slower speed than stock.
 They increase horsepower by removing power from accessories like the AC.
 1. [Opiliones][wikipedia 88], also called *Harvestmen*, look like spiders, but are much more useful than spiders.
-1. Diphenylhydramine is a local anesthetic, and numbs the mouth when taken.
+1. Diphenylhydramine is a local anesthetic, and numbs the mouth when taken orally.
 1. Scottish bank notes are in fact promissory notes, and are worth nothing like GBP in value.
 1. Capsaicin does not affect birds.
 Hotness in Capsicum plants helps them spread their seeds because it makes them unpleasant for mammals, but still tasty for birds (which, you know, fly).
 1. [Speibecken][wikipedia 89] are German Oktoberfest puke sinks.
 They are not only used during Oktoberfest.